 The Company's head office is located in a 6,000-sq. ft. leased office and warehouse space located north of Toronto in Aurora, Ontario, Canada.
-Administration, sales and marketing functions are located at the Aurora office.
-The current lease arrangement expires on February 28, 2015.
+Administration functions are located at the Aurora office.
+The current lease arrangement expires on February 28, 2016.